malharinamdar/malharinamdar.github.io/_projects/05-road-construction.md

 ---

-This project aims to classify the drone image capturing the different stage of road construction in 8 different categories Currently the model was tested on more than 200 images classifying the stage of road construction using ResNet model.
+This project aims to classify the drone image capturing the different stage of road construction in 8 different categories Currently the model was tested on limited data just more than 200 images classifying the stage of road construction using ResNet model.

-I am currently optimising the model to improve the accuracy of stage classification.
+I am currently optimising the model to improve the accuracy of stage classification, currently a work in progress.

 This project was a part of SIH Smart India Hackathon where I looked after the team's ML part of the project.